argoproj/argo-workflows/docs/lifecyclehook.md

 ## Notification use case

-A `Lifecyclehook` can be used to configure a notification depending on a workflow status change or template status change, like the example below:
+A `LifecycleHook` can be used to configure a notification depending on a workflow status change or template status change, like the example below:

 ```yaml
 apiVersion: argoproj.io/v1alpha1